ohpxho/md-vault/source/others/carchitecture.md

 ### Why Stack grows downwards while heap grows upwards?

-- A simple answer is that, so they don't collide with each other
+- A simple answer is that - so they don't collide with each other

 ### Memory Layout